Stadio Renzo Barbera

 Stadio Renzo Barbera (commonly known as La Favorita) is a football stadium in Palermo, Italy.
 It is currently the home stadium of Palermo FC.
 The stadium was inaugurated during the fascist era on 24 January 1932, and was originally named Stadio Littorio after the Italian word for the fasces symbol.
 The opening match was Palermo vs Atalanta, with Palermo winning 5–1.
 A running track surrounded the pitch, and there were no stands behind either goal.
 In 1936, the stadium was renamed Stadio Michele Marrone, in memory of a soldier killed during the Spanish Civil War.
 In 1945, the name was changed again at the end of World War II to Stadio La Favorita, taken from the name of the local ancient game preserve of Frederick II, Holy Roman Emperor in the 13th century.

 In 1948, the running track was removed, and stands were built behind each goal.
 The stadium then remained essentially unchanged until 1984, when a second major redevelopment took place, involving the addition of a second tier to the stadium, which increased the total capacity to 50,000 spectators.
 This maximum capacity was, however, only reached twice: in a Serie C1 league match against Sicilian rivals Messina, and for a friendly match against Juventus.
 A third, and to date the most recent, modernisation of the stadium took place in 1990, due to the city of Palermo having been chosen to host a number of the 1990 FIFA World Cup First Round matches.
 A tragic accident occurred during the course of these works, resulting in the deaths of five construction workers.
 Following this redevelopment, the total capacity of the stadium was lowered to its current 37,619 seats.

 On 18 September 2002 the stadium was officially renamed as Stadio Comunale Renzo Barbera, in honour of the chairman of Palermo during the club's last Serie A tenure, as well as the two Coppa Italia finals throughout the 1960s and the 1970s, who had died that same year on 19 May.
 In the Serie A 2004–05 campaign, which marked Palermo's first appearance in the top division for over 30 years, all seats in the stadium were already sold before the season began to season-ticket holders.
 However, this was not repeated in the following years.

+In May 2026, the city announced a plan for redevelopment of the stadium.
+The goal would be to have the redevelopment reintegrated into UEFA Euro 2032 hosting as well as allow the stadium to host other competitions and events.
+The redevelopment would include a fully covered roof, stands closer to the pitch, new hospitality suites, improved disability access, and larger areas for concessions and special events.
+A new club headquarters would be built as part of the redevelopment featuring a club museum, offices, and fan experiences.